OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

-# RL for batch processes optimization
+# Reinforcement Learning for batch processes optimization

 The basic idea is the usage of reinforcement learning techniques to optimize the controls taken over a chemical system evolution to optimize the outcome of certain variables.